 Share your insights with us anonymously at: bit.ly/IERemployer

-IER is leading on a 6-month, mixed-methods project, in partnership with QinetiQ, to examine the barriers to spousal employment among the Armed Forces and what more can be done to help spouses gain and maintain work.
-Spousal employment has been an important focus for Army Families Federation (AFF) for many years and they have worked hard to discover the main barriers that Army families face, when trying to secure employment for the non-serving members.
+IER is leading on a 6-month, mixed-methods project, in partnership with QinetiQ, to examine the barriers to spousal/partner employment among the Armed Forces and what more can be done to help spouses/partners gain and maintain work.
+Spousal/partners employment has been an important focus for Army Families Federation (AFF) for many years and they have worked hard to discover the main barriers that military families face, when trying to secure employment for the non-serving members.
 While the evidence gained so far has been shared with chain of command and policy makers, AFF still believes there is more work to be done, and that a fresh approach is needed to dig deeper into this ongoing issue.
-With the assistance of Libor funding, AFF has therefore commissioned this research to examine employment statistics, making comparisons with civilian counterparts to gain a better understanding of the similarities and differences faced by Army families, as well as surveying and interviewing Army spouses, key stakeholders and employers.
-The project sets out to answer the following research questions::
+With the assistance of Libor funding, AFF has therefore commissioned this this tri-service research project to examine employment statistics, making comparisons with civilian counterparts to gain a better understanding of the similarities and differences faced by military families, as well as surveying and interviewing military spouses/partners, key stakeholders and employers.
+The project sets out to answer the following research questions:

 - What is the employment status of military spouses/partners, compared to those in civilian couples?

-- Are military spouses disadvantaged in finding and maintaining employment by their partners’ service and, if so, in what ways?
+- Are military spouses/partners disadvantaged in finding and maintaining employment by their partners’ service and, if so, in what ways?

-- Do military spouses want to work and why? (e.g., to make a financial contribution to the household, to reduce isolation, to maintain an identity and career and/or upgrade skills, etc.)
+- Do military spouses/partners want to work and why? (e.g., to make a financial contribution to the household, to reduce isolation, to maintain an identity and career and/or upgrade skills, etc.)

-- Are the employment decisions of military spouses based on personal choice or due to factors that make obtaining and/or maintaining paid employment unappealing, undesirable or untenable?
+- Are the employment decisions of military spouses/partners based on personal choice or due to factors that make obtaining and/or maintaining paid employment unappealing, undesirable or untenable?